Folium Systems

 What data will AI see?

-A data boundary map that separates sandbox, redacted, approved, sensitive, regulated, and blocked information before any customer-specific workflow is built.
+A data boundary map that separates sandbox, redacted, approved, sensitive, regulated, and blocked information before any customer-specific process is built.

 Data classification notes, provider handoff map, redaction plan, retention notes, and live-action limits.